MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 ## Content

-In this github repository you wil find independent folders for each part of our project.
+In this GitHub repository you wil find independent folders for each part of our project.

-1) **Shield and Kicad**
+1) **Kicad**: The KiCad folder contains our project (KiCad-Shield-Uno-FlexSensor) and all the librairies we created and used.
+It is ready to use, you will only need to download KiCad on your laptop.

 2) **Arduino code**: The Arduino folder contains 2 different codes:
      *code_Felex_OR_graphite_datas_sent_via_bluetooth.ino* and *code_Flex_AND_graphite_datas_sent_via_bluetooth*.
 Both codes calculate the resistance of the industrial strain gauge sensor as well the graphite-based one, and are using the rotary encoder to navigate through the different menus displayed on the Oled screen.
 The difference between the two codes comes with what datas we are sending via bluetooth.
 In the first code, at the beginning, the user chooses which sensor’s information they want to plot in the app.
 The second code sends data from both sensors simultaneously: both resistances are plotted, but with less precision.

 3) **Android App**: The Androïd App folder contains all the informations concerning the two apps, made with MIT App Inventor, that are receiving all the datas sent by bluetooth.
 With these apps, compatible with Android, you can either plot the resistances of both the flex and graphite sensors simultaneously, or choose to plot only one of them, depending on the code you chose.

-4) **Datasheet**
-5) **Test Bench**
+4) **Bench test**: The Bench test folder contains pictures of our graphite-based sensor, and the bench test used.

+5) **Results graphite based sensor flex_sensor**: All the results obtained and presented in the sensor's datasheet can be found on the Excel file "Results_graphite-based_sensor_and_flex_sensor".
+All the calculations made to obtain the relative resistance variation and the deformations are also included in this Excel file.

-6) **Final Presentation**: The Final Presentation folder contains a PowerPoint in which we explain the differents steps of our projects, the difficulties we faced and the results we obtained.
+6) **Sensor project presentation**: The Sensor project presentation folder contains a PowerPoint in which we explain the differents steps of our projects, the difficulties we faced and the results we obtained.

+7) **Datasheet**: The datasheet folder contains the datasheet of our graphite-based sensor.
+This document describes the main features of the graphite-based sensor, its working principle, its working conditions, and presents the results of the flex sensor and graphite-based sensor comparison.
+This graphite-based sensor can measure deformations up to 0.006, at room temperature.
+Higher deformations can break the graphite sensor.

+We found that the hardest pencil (the H) is the most sensitive sensor.
+The same conclusion was found by Wei et al. Measurement errors may have influenced our results, or we may have omitted other unknown factors.
+Nevertheless, a potential application for this technology can be observed when using hard pencils.
+With further material and experimental modifications, our handmade graphite sensor could be optimized.

 ## Physic behind the low tech strain gauges

+This graphite-based sensor works similarly to a strain gauge and can detect mechanical deformations in tension or compression.
+It can measure resistances of the order of the giga-ohm.
+The working principle relies on the relationship between the average nanoparticle distance and the resistance.
+Due to the granular property of the graphite, in tension, the layer stretches, increasing the distance between the nanoparticles (Figure 1).
+According to the percolation theory, the material’s conductivity is then reduced, and its resistance increased.
+In compression, the distance between the nanoparticles is reduced, and the resistance decreases as more electrical paths are present.

 ## Necessary components to carry out this project